tanaer/CodexStudy/README_en.md

 ## Disclaimer

-CodexGuide is a community-maintained Codex practice knowledge base and is not an official OpenAI project.
+CodexStudy is a community-maintained Codex practice knowledge base and is not an official OpenAI project.
 For time-sensitive details such as features, plans, pricing, availability, and safety policies, please refer to official OpenAI sources.